Four Student Loan Repayment Strategies To AvoidMay 20, 2016

 3. Tapping Into Retirement Accounts to Pay Off Student Loans

 Many people have a tendency to avoid thinking about their financial future, especially when other payments are due in their present.
 However, it is important to avoid withdrawing money invested in retirement plans to pay off student loans.
-Tapping into 401(k)s or other retirement plans to pay off student (or other) loans depletes money that may be needed later in life, and it also could result in reduced earnings potential of their savings or retirement accounts.
+Tapping into 401(k)s to pay off student loans or other retirement accounts depletes money that may be needed later in life, and it also could result in reduced earnings potential of their savings or retirement accounts.

 Instead of borrowing from or delaying contributions to retirement accounts to pay student loans, consider how refinancing student loans may create a more manageable, money-saving payment plan.
 Learn more about managing your 401k and paying off student debt.